 On average, sending a multi-step cart abandonment program generates a sales uplift of 21% compared to a single cart email (9.2% vs. 7.6% sales uplift).
 For retailers who send both browse and cart triggered campaigns, the uplift is 30% compared to a single-step program (13.6% vs. 10.5% sales uplift).

-To better understand why a multi-step cart or browse abandonment program increases revenue, think about best practices for sending email, and then think like a customer.
+To better understand why a multi-step browse or cart abandonment program increases revenue, think about best practices for sending email, and then think like a customer.

 Sending a browse or cart abandonment email within 30 minutes is an absolute best practice.
 You want to lure that customer back before they find something at a competitor’s site.
 It also helps re-engage them if they didn’t mean to stop shopping - they just got interrupted.